Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

       network could be thought of as similar to the Internet Access Provider (IAP) network referenced below.

-      The recursive resolver can be in the IAP premises.
-For most residential users and potentially other networks, the typical case is for the end user's computer to be configured (typically automatically through DHCP options) with the addresses of the DNS recursive resolvers at the IAP.
+      The recursive resolver can be in the IAP network.
+For most residential users and potentially other networks, the typical case is for the end user's computer to be configured (typically automatically through DHCP or RA options) with the addresses of the DNS proxy in the CPE, which in turns points to the DNS recursive resolvers at the IAP.
 The attack surface for on-the- wire attacks is therefore from the end-user system across the local network and across the IAP network to the IAP's recursive resolvers.
+      The end user's device can be directly configured with the recursive resolvers of the IAP.
+This is typiclaly the case of terminals connected to a cellular network.
+The trafdic (including DNS) between the terminal and the cellular network is encrypted.

       The recursive resolver can be a public DNS service.
-Some machines may be configured to use public DNS resolvers such as those operated today by Google Public DNS or OpenDNS.
+Some machines may be configured to use public DNS resolvers such as those operated by Google Public DNS or OpenDNS.
 The end user may have configured their machine to use these DNS recursive resolvers themselves -- or their IAP may have chosen to use the public DNS resolvers rather than operating their own resolvers.
 In this